 DS-64 Lost or Stolen Passport Replacement Application Form

 What is the DS-64 Application for Lost or Stolen Passport?
-For whatever the reason is for losing a passport, the passport must be replaced and the process must begin.
-Before applying for a new passport, the old one must be reported stolen or lost.
+For whatever the reason is for losing a passport, you must apply for a new one, and the process must begin.
+Before starting the application process, the old one must be reported stolen or lost.
 The first step is to fill out Form DS-64.

 Form DS-64 will provide all the necessary information to the State’s Department to stop anyone from using the lost passport.
-In addition to Form DS-64, Form DS-11 must be completed as well.
+In addition to Form DS-64, complete Form DS-11 as well.
 Download both forms and fill them out using a black ink pen.

-Once you submit your DS-64 application, your current passport is invalidated and reported worldwide.
-Therefore, if you find your current passport that you have previously reported as being lost or stolen it will be invalid and can no longer be used for travel purposes.
+Once you submit your DS-64 application, your current passport is invalid and the information reported worldwide.
+Therefore, if you find the missing passport, it will be invalid and can no longer use for traveling purposes.

 Download the interactive PDF DS64 which can be filled out on your computer here.